zju3dv/4K4D/docs/design/main.md

 ## Core Modules

-Here a directory tree of the core modules of EasyVolcap.
+Here's a directory tree of the core modules of EasyVolcap.
-I commended on the directory structure of the `easyvolcap` folder, which should give you a general sense about our module organization.
+I commended on the directory structure of the `easyvolcap` folder, which should give you a general sense about our codebase's organization.

 ```shell
 easyvolcap